stereobooster/cs-video/README.md

 [Hackerdashery #1](https://www.youtube.com/watch?v=AmySxYHqQCQ), [P vs. NP and the Computational Complexity Zoo](https://www.youtube.com/watch?v=YX40hbAHx3s)

+[The Value of Values](https://www.infoq.com/presentations/Value-Values).
+Rich Hickey compares value-oriented programming with place-oriented programming concluding that the time of imperative languages has passed and it is the time of functional programming.

 ## Databases

 [Turning the database inside out with Apache Samza](https://www.youtube.com/watch?v=fU9hR3kiOK0) by Martin Kleppmann.
 Databases are global, shared, mutable state.
 That’s the way it has been since the 1960s, and no amount of NoSQL has changed that.
 However, most self-respecting developers have got rid of mutable global variables in their code long ago.
 So why do we tolerate databases as they are?
 A more promising model, used in some systems, is to think of a database as an always-growing collection of immutable facts.
 You can query it at some point in time — but that’s still old, imperative style thinking.
 A more fruitful approach is to take the streams of facts as they come in, and functionally process them in real-time.